StevenBlack/vocab/million-dollar-words.md

 Sounds like a cure for indigestion, but it's more likely to cause a stomachache than cure one.
 A philipic is a hostile speech that denounces a person or thing with great bitterness.
 Demonstrators deliver philipics during rallies; furious spouses deliver philipics against erring partners.
-Pronounced PHIL-IPP-ICK.

 ### philistine